List of DC Animated Universe characters: Adam Strange

-Adam Strange, was originally supposed to appear in "Hunter's Moon", but legal rights prevented that from happening.
-The episode's original title was "Mystery In Space", the name of the monthly comic that Adam starred in.
+Adam Strange was originally supposed to appear in "Hunter's Moon", but legal rights prevented that from happening.
+The episode's original title was "Mystery In Space", the name of the comic that Strange starred in.

 Aquaman and Black Manta

-Characters from Aquaman comics could not appear due to character rights being reserved for a potential live-action TV series.
-This resulted in Black Manta's being renamed "Devil Ray" for the series, the character first appearing in an episode that was originally written to feature Aquaman.
+Characters from Aquaman comics could not appear due to character rights being reserved for a potential live-action series.
+This resulted in Black Manta being renamed Devil Ray for the series, with the character first appearing in an episode that was intended to feature Aquaman.

-Batman related characters
+Batman-related characters

-Most characters from the Batman comics due to the "Bat-Embargo" that reserved those characters for the new Batman cartoon The Batman and the new Batman movies.
+Most characters from the Batman comics also could not appear due to the "Bat-Embargo" that reserved those characters for use in other media.
 This left only Batman available to be prominently used in Justice League and Justice League Unlimited.

 This resulted in a partial rewrite of the episode "Double Date".
 Originally, Barbara Gordon was to appear in the episode.
 The episode would have her getting injured during a case as Batgirl.
 Since Bruce forbids her from participating she would recreate herself as Oracle, and get in touch with Black Canary and Huntress to finish her case.
 Neither of them would meet her in person.
-Due to the Bat Embargo, the story replaced Batgirl with Green Arrow and the Question.
+Due to the Bat-Embargo, the story replaced Batgirl with Green Arrow and the Question.

 Some non-speaking and quick cameos did make it in to a few episodes though: